 Delta Air Lines (DAL) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the airline had gained 5.41% over the past month.
-This has lagged the Transportation sector's gain of 10.39% and outpaced the S&P 500's gain of 4.84% in that time.
+Prior to today's trading, shares of the airline had gained 16.04% over the past month.
+This has outpaced the Transportation sector's gain of 14.22% and the S&P 500's gain of 7.25% in that time.

 DAL will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect DAL to post earnings of -$3.03 per share.
-This would mark a year-over-year decline of 230.6%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.19 billion, down 74.59% from the prior-year quarter.
+The company is expected to report EPS of -$3.03, down 230.6% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $3.19 billion, down 74.59% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for DAL.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for DAL.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-DAL currently has a Zacks Rank of #4 (Sell).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+DAL is currently sporting a Zacks Rank of #4 (Sell).

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.